Darkull/learningJavascript/resources/wsl/README.md

-This Script is created and Developed by Darkul
-# Project Initiator Script
+# Project Initiator Script --by Darkul
 The Project Initiator Script is a Bash script designed to streamline the process of setting up new web projects on WSL Ubuntu.
 With a single command, you can create a standardized project folder complete with essential files and directories, enabling you to kickstart your development process within seconds.

 ## Features